 • When is a child an appropriate candidate for AAC?
 There is no specific age (as early as 18 months).

 • How do I know my child is ready?
 If they have willingness to learn and the desire to communicate.

 During an AAC evaluation, a patient’s communication skills/needs, motor skills, cognition and vision are assessed to determine the best match for the child.
 The symbols used for AAC can vary from real photos to line drawings or picture symbols depending on what the child understands at the time of the assessment.

-For more information about an AAC evaluation or treatment, please contact your child’s speech-language pathologist at MCH or Central Scheduling at (305) 663-8413.
+For more information about an AAC evaluation or treatment, please contact your child’s speech-language pathologist at Nicklaus Children's Hospital or Central Scheduling at (305) 663-8413.